Research Communications, Development and Learning Staff

 He received his B.S. in Chemistry from Berry College and his Ph.D. in Chemistry from The University of Alabama.
 He is an active member in the American Chemical Society and represents the local section at national meetings as a councilor.
 He is also a member of the Electrochemical Society.
 On campus, his service has included a term as Faculty Senate president.
 As the faculty advisor for the Student Affiliate of the American Chemical Society, he helps plan outreach events including Chem Scouts, Girls Exploring Math and Science workshops, and Boy Scout Jag Merit Badge Jubilee workshops.

-Angela Jordan has been with the Office of Research and Economic Development since November 2016.
+Angela Jordan has been with the Office of Research and Economic Development since 2016.
 Her focus is on ORED internal competitions, limited submissions, faculty development programming, and research communications.
 In addition, Angela also provides support to the Office of Research Innovation, serving as Operations Manager for RAMP, the Real Advice Mentoring Program.
+Along with her colleague Dr. Reichert, she team teaches the Fundamentals of Research Administration.

-She started out at South doing proposal development for USA's School of Computing for three and a half years.
+She joined South in 2013 to do proposal development for USA's School of Computing.
 She has worked on many proposals, including the planning grant and full proposal for USA's successful application to become part of an NSF Industry/University Cooperative Research Center for Advanced Research in Forensic Science.
 She helped write the grant for, and assisted with the kickoff of, the NSF I-Corps Site at USA.

-Currently, she is pursuing a Ph.D. in instructional design at USA's College of Education, with an interest in faculty training and interdisciplinary collaborations.
+Currently, she is a doctoral candidate in instructional design at USA's College of Education, writing her dissertation on participatory team science faculty development training.
 She holds an ABD for a PhD in English literature from Indiana University and has a BA in English with a concentration in fiction writing from Northwestern University.
 At Indiana University she taught English for five years.

-She is an active member of the National Organization of Research Development Professionals.
-On campus, she participates in the American Association of University Women, and serves on the planning committee for the annual Girls Exploring Math and Science half day workshop.
+She is an active member of the National Organization of Research Development Professionals and current co-chair of the Mentoring Committee.
+On campus, she serves on the planning committee for the annual Go Explore Math and Science half day workshop.

 Morgan Faye Umstead joined the Office of Research and Economic Development in June 2022 and has been studying at USA since 2017.
 Beginning her studies as a Physics major, she worked as an undergraduate research assistant in Dr. Jianing Han’s optics lab, served as secretary of the Society of Physics students, and was a founding officer of ImprovUSA, South Alabama’s first improv troupe.